kihenkel/dinman/README.md

 - `ls` - Lists all apps from config
 - `ls-groups` - Lists all groups from config
 - `start [app]` - Starts an app
+- `start-excluded [app]` - Starts an app with dependencies
+- `start-all` - Starts all apps from config
 - `restart [app]` - Restarts an app
 - `stop [app]` - Stops an app
 - `stop-all` - Stops all running apps